Appetite: Suppression

 Mechanisms controlling appetite are a potential target for weight loss drugs.
 Appetite control mechanisms seem to strongly counteract undereating, whereas they appear weak to control overeating.
 Early anorectics (appetite suppressants) were fenfluramine and phentermine.
 A more recent addition is sibutramine which increases serotonin and noradrenaline levels in the central nervous system, but had to be withdrawn from the market when it was shown to have an adverse cardiovascular risk profile.
 Similarly, the appetite suppressant rimonabant (a cannabinoid receptor antagonist) had to be withdrawn when it was linked with worsening depression and increased risk of suicide.
 Recent reports on recombinant PYY 3-36 suggest that this agent may contribute to weight loss by suppressing appetite.

 Given the epidemic proportions of obesity in the Western world and the fact that it is increasing rapidly in some poorer countries, observers expect developments in this area to snowball in the near future.

 Stimulation

 Weight loss or loss of appetite ("cachexia") is an effect of some diseases, and a side effect of some prescription drugs.
 Stimulants such as methylphenidate commonly reduce appetite in patients, and have been prescribed off-label for weight loss.
-Three agents are approved for appetite stimulation in the United States: megestrol acetate - a progesterone available as an oral tablet, oxandrolone - an oral anabolic steroid, and dronabinol - a cannabinoid available in an oral capsule.
+Three agents are approved for appetite stimulation in the United States: megestrol acetate - a progesterone available as an oral tablet, oxandrolone - an oral anabolic steroid, and dronabinol - THC, the principal cannabinoid in marijuana, available in an oral capsule.

 Ghrelin, a gut hormone recognized as affecting appetite, is under investigation.
 Ghrelin itself must be delivered parenterally and research has therefore focused on substances that can be taken orally.
 Rikkunshito, a traditional Japanese Kampo medicine, is under preliminary research for its potential to stimulate ghrelin and appetite.